CFranco-1/Planner-Android-App/README.md

 ### Bugs
 - The app will crash if either the username or password fields are left blank in either the Login Page or Register Page

+### Important Note

+- This was originally posted on my professors repository, but has since been made private.
+I have created this copy for future reference and easier access.